arootahimg arootahimg

 1. Start small

-2. Set SMART goals
+2. Set SMARTER goals

-3. Have a plan
+3. Have a written plan

 Of course, the easiest way to ensure you don’t fall into the mistake of going into your New Year’s resolution without a plan is to simply make one.
 Write it down!
-It may be mid-January but it’s not too late to get started!

 4. Find an accountability partner

-Find a person in your life who will hold you accountable to your goals, whether you need to work with a friend, family member, business mentor, or coach.
+Find a person in your life who will hold you accountable to your goals, whether you need to work with a friend, family member, business mentor, or a coach.

 5. Track your progress

-Whether you use a habit tracking app (such as our Arootah Habit Accountability Tracker) or a pen and paper, keeping track of your progress — from days exercised to books read — is key to helping you gauge how well you’re doing with your goals, and whether you need to make any adjustments.
+Whether you use a habit tracking app (such as our Arootah Habit Coach) or a pen and paper, keeping track of your progress — from days exercised to books read — is key to helping you gauge how well you’re doing with your goals, and whether you need to make any adjustments.

 The Bottom Line